 Project Plan

-Understanding that this intervention will add to the existing busy schedule of staff who are very task oriented, I plan to invest in key staff members to assistance in the introduction of this change in practice.
+Understanding that this intervention will add to the existing busy schedule of staff who are very task oriented. , I plan to invest in key staff members to assistance in the introduction of this change in practice.
 This staff include our Unit Coordinator, Care Plan Coordinator, Activity Coordinator, Medical Director, and Lead Resident Aide.
 The Activity Coordinator and I have met with the Music Department at the UA and they will continue to provide weekly music therapy session as residents are very routine and I did not want to confuse them with eliminating one type of music for another and feel the addition of individual music selection will enhance the program currently in place.
 The UA will assist the Activity Coordinator make personal selections for each resident and will help to coordinate music tones and what is to start and end as well as songs that will best fit when behavior is inappropriate based upon their involvement with the residents and previous history.
 The Care Plan Coordinator had been trained on the use of the Cornell depression scale to include how to score residents which was noted as straight forwarded and user friendly.
 This assessment was selected due to not having to touch the resident and the ability to observe and score.
 IT has built this assessment into our system with an automatic scoring based upon the answer/observation given.
 All 16 residents will receive a baseline assessment/score and will be re-assessed on at least 3 different occasions throughout this project.